staticvoid0/OdyPro/README.md

 - Fully compatible with Superwarp.
 Interprets and relays the commands. (//op port works just like //od port )
 - Odyssey queueing and entry commands

- **Auto-targeting system** has mob-name prioritization and invincible/perfect-dodge detection and omission.
+ **Auto-targeting system** has mob same-name prioritization and invincible/perfect-dodge detection and omission.
  **Auto-weapon-swap (AWS)** hooks into Gearswap with Easy 1.2.3 setup.
 ---